Ruby allows many different ways to execute commands or sub-processes. Here I will list few of them

 I want to execute

-programmatically and I want to capture the output.
+git push heroku master programmatically and I want to capture the output.
 Here is my code.

 require 'open3'